Merchant Taylors' Boys' School, Crosby

-Merchant Taylors' Boys' School, Crosby is an independent day school, located in Great Crosby on Merseyside.
+Merchant Taylors' Boys' School, Crosby is a 7–18 boys private day school, located in Great Crosby on Merseyside.
 The school's motto is that of the Worshipful Company of Merchant Taylors: Concordia Parvae Res Crescunt (Small Things Grow in Harmony).

+From September 2025, Merchant Taylors' Girls' School will join Merchant Taylors’ Boys’ School to create a co-educational senior school.
+The newly created school will be known as Merchant Taylors’ School and will be co-educational for all pupils aged 4-18.

 History

+Establishment

 The school was founded in 1620 under the instruction of the estate of John Harrison, a citizen and Merchant Taylor of London, who was born in Great Crosby, and was run under the auspices of the Merchant Taylors' Company until 1910.
 In 1878, the school moved to its present site, some 1,000 yards from the previous, which now forms part of the Merchant Taylors' Girls' School, with whom the school shares a Governing Board and Bursar.

-The first Headmaster was the Revd John Kidde who was also at the time the ‘Minister of Crosby’ and a farmer of 3 acre to support his family of eight children.
-Kidde was apparently sacked from the post in 1651 on the grounds of mismanagement although it is thought he was forced out by Roman Catholic Sympathizers on account of his Puritan/Presbyterian ways.
+The first schoolmaster was the Revd John Kidde, who was also at the time the ‘Minister of Crosby’ and a farmer of 3 acre to support his family of eight children.
+Kidde was apparently sacked from the post in 1651 on the grounds of mismanagement, although it is thought he was forced out by Roman Catholic sympathizers on account of his Puritan/Presbyterian ways.

-Present day
+Boarding school

 Until the 1970s, Merchant Taylors' was also a boarding school.
 It currently caters for over 700 day pupils between the ages of 11 and 18 (with an additional 120 in the Junior School).
 Lessons run Monday-Friday, 08:40-16:00 (A Saturday working day was abolished in 1981).
 As a result of these longer school days, holidays are frequently several weeks longer than local education authority dates.

 The school is independently run, and, as such, charges tuition fees.
 Fees were partially subsidised by the Government under the Assisted Places Scheme until the closure of that scheme in 2001.
 The Schools now run their own means tested Assisted Places Scheme under which about 20% of pupils benefit from free, or reduced-fee places.
 The schools offer around £1 million a year in bursaries.
 About 17 per cent of pupils at the two senior schools receive assistance, worth up to 100 per cent of the £11,394 annual fees.